How to Compare Software Products: Solutions, Frameworks and Libraries

 Choosing the right technology stack for the project is no less important.
-In my experience, it’s worth conducting a detailed analysis and studying different frameworks, software solutions or libraries in advance rather than choosing the first alternative in the kit and reaping the results of an ill-considered decision later.
+In my experience, it’s worth conducting a detailed analysis and compare software products, solutions, frameworks, and libraries in advance rather than choosing the first alternative in the kit and reaping the results of an ill-considered decision later.

 Before comparing software solutions, frameworks, libraries or other components for a project, we should find the most suitable alternatives that could be used to build the required functionality.

-At Digiteum, we’ve elaborated a set of 5-step all-purpose plans that help search for the relevant technology stack and later compare the alternatives with each other.
+At Digiteum, we’ve elaborated a set of 5-step all-purpose plans that help search for relevant alternatives and then compare software solutions to choose the right ones for the technology stack.

 Step 1.
 Analyze project requirements